Gauravonthemixx/Predicting-London-Housing-Prices/README.md

 ### ⌛️ What was achieved? 🎉

-Ultimately, I managed to create a reliable Python web scraper to collect many of the previously sold properties listed on Zoopla and created models that capture most of a property's value (best R2 of 0.77) from its location along with other predictive characteristics, such as, number of bedrooms and bathrooms.
+In the end, I successfully developed a robust Python web scraper capable of gathering extensive data on previously sold properties listed on Zoopla.
+Additionally, I constructed models that effectively capture a significant portion of a property's value, achieving a commendable R-squared value of 0.77.
+These models leverage various predictive features, including the property's location, number of bedrooms,

 ## Hypothesis